 What are Guided Pathways?

-The project is lead by a broad base of stakeholders and funded through generous support by College Futures Foundation and the Teagle Foundation, in addition to fees paid by participating colleges.
+The project is led by a broad base of stakeholders and funded through generous support by College Futures Foundation, the Bill & Melinda Gates Foundation, The James Irvine Foundation, and the Teagle Foundation, in addition to fees paid by participating colleges.